Towards Data-efficient Customer Intent Recognition with Prompt-based Learning Paradigm: Methodology and Experimental Setup

 \subsubsection{Choice of Language Model}

-In the exploration in zero-shot settings, where no training data is involved, we experimented with different model architectures (masked language models, language models, and seq2seq language models) to evaluate their impact on the classification performance, as is shown in the table \ref{LM-experiment1}.
+In the exploration in zero-shot settings, where no training data is involved, we experimented with different model architectures (masked language models, language models, and seq2seq language models) to evaluate their impact on the intent recognition performance, as is shown in the table \ref{LM-experiment1}.